What is Form I-129F?

 If you’ve filed Form I-129F to get a K-3 visa so your spouse can enter the U.S. and apply for a green card, it might be more convenient to directly apply for a green card through consular processing.
 Not only does it take the same amount of time to process, it would also allow your spouse to start working straight away when they arrive in the U.S., without the need to apply for a work permit.
 Applying directly would also save the extra step and expenses on the journey towards a marriage green card.

-At Boundless, we’ve joined forces with RapidVisa to get you the fastest and best green card service.
+With Boundless, you get the fastest and best green card service.
 Get started today!

 Expedited Processing for Form I-129F